uoflspeeddev/phineas-docs/gettingstarted/index.rst

 The procedure entails employing an SSH client from their personal computers to establish a connection with the head node.
 Notably, Windows (versions 10 and 11) inherently supports an SSH command-line client within PowerShell.
-Similarly, Mac and Linux operating systems come equipped with a built-in SSH client accessible via their respective terminals.
+Similarly, Mac and Linux based operating systems come equipped with a built-in SSH client accessible via their respective terminals.
 The basic login process remains consistent across all of these platforms: